Thinking you'll get a free bag on your next JetBlue flight? Think again.

 JetBlue Baggage That Won't Incur a Fee

-Exactly what you can bring for free on your JetBlue flight depends on what you've
+Exactly what you can bring for free on your JetBlue flight depends on what ticket you’ve booked or level of JetBlue status you hold.

 If you've purchased at least a main cabin (Blue) fare, you'll be able to bring a full-sized carry-on bag and stow it in the overhead bin without paying a fee.
 And you can always bring a personal item like a backpack or a purse for free.
 Just be sure it can fit underneath the seat in front of you.